qfhuang/peval-1/README.rst

 and so specialized function might have quite a different control flow, as in the ``power(x, n)`` example.

-Variable mutation and assigment is handled gracefully (**TODO** right now only in the simplest cases).
+Variable mutation and assigment is handled gracefully (in simple cases where no direct namespace manipulation is involved).

 Tests
 =====